pachterlab/kb_docs/docs/source/bus_adv/bus_adv_onlist.rst

 Barcodes "on list" format
 =========================

 In bustools, one supplies a list of barcodes to ``bustools correct`` for technologies that support matching barcodes within reads error-tolerantly to an external list (called an **on list**) of barcodes.
-The "on list" used in this *barcode error correction* process can simply be formatted as follows (example of the first 10 barcodes from 10X genomics 5′ v2 chemistry):
+The "on list" used in this *barcode error correction* process can simply be formatted as follows (example of the first ten barcodes from 10x Genomics 5′ v2 chemistry):

 .. code-block:: text